Your U of T Resource Finder

 The Department of National Defence (DND) has partnered with the Social Sciences and Humanities Research Council (SSHRC) to deliver the Mobilizing Insights in Defence and Security (MINDS) scholarship initiative.
 The MINDS program, which comprises five pillars, is committed to fostering the next generation of security and defence scholars in the Canadian academic community and to encouraging a strong Canadian knowledge base in contemporary defence and security issues.

-Interested students must apply via the CGS M application form, and must complete the MINDS supplement module, which includes a personal statement and a statement of thematic relevance.
+The MINDS Master’s Scholarships for Indigenous Students are award supplements offered to successful CGRS M applicants who self-identify as Indigenous and whose studies relate to defence and security.
+Interested students must complete the MINDS supplement module as part of their CGRS M application, including the submission of a statement of thematic relevance.
 For detailed instructions on how to apply, see the MINDS program description.
 The deadline to apply is December 1.

 Indigenous Scholars Awards and Supplements

-The Indigenous Scholars Awards and Supplements Pilot Initiative will provide financial support to meritorious Indigenous students who have applied to the NSERC and SSHRC Canada Graduate Scholars — Master’s program.
-To be considered, applicants must be eligible to apply to the CGS M program, self-identify as Indigenous for the purposes of this initiative, provide a one-page (3,000 characters maximum) personal statement, and have had their application deemed meritorious in the CGS M review process.
+The Indigenous Scholars Awards and Supplements Pilot Initiative will provide financial support to meritorious Indigenous students who have applied to the CIHR, NSERC, or SSHRC CGRS M program.
+To be considered, applicants must be eligible to apply to the CGRS M program, self-identify as Indigenous for the purposes of this initiative, and have had their application deemed meritorious in the CGRS M review process.
+Applicants who are successful in this competition will be asked to provide documentation to support their affirmation of Indigenous citizenship or membership before receiving their award.
+For detailed instructions on how to apply, see the pilot initiative description.
+The deadline to apply is December 1.

 Black Student Researchers